View looking across some colourful flora to a lagoon on a sunny day at the Curonian Spit in Lithuania

 29th July 2023 - New Experience Number 23.

-I originally claimed this ‘new thing’ as walking coast to coast across Lithuania.
+I originally claimed this new thing for 2023 as walking coast to coast across Lithuania.
 But Lithuania isn’t even an island!
 How could I have walked coast to coast across the Baltic State?

 Well, there’s an interesting geographical feature along the coast of the country which means it is possible to walk from one coast to another in Lithuania.
 Sort of.
 Ok, ok, I’ll admit I may have been struggling for a way of wording this one!